For more information on our recent data notice, please click here

-Quality Metrics for Colon and Rectal Cancer Treatment
+Quality Metrics for Colon & Rectal Cancers

-UC San Diego Health’s cancer program meets the highest standards for colorectal cancer care and is among a select group of medical centers accredited by the National Accreditation Program for Rectal Cancer.
-This accreditation reflects our dedication to continuously improving the prognosis and comfort of every patient with colorectal cancer.
+UC San Diego Health meets the highest standards for colorectal cancer care and is among a select group of medical centers accredited by the National Accreditation Program for Rectal Cancer.

 Commission on Cancer's Quality of Care Measures